-How might the organisational culture influence the self-efficacy of Saudi women leaders in higher education?
+How can organisational culture influence the self-efficacy of female Saudi leaders in higher education?
 (Pilot study)

 Proceedings of The 5th International Conference on Teaching, Learning and Education